lab11/SOMA-Shade-Control/README.md

 ### Interface

-The HTTP application has a JSON interface and supports a subset of the local control commands.
+The HTTP application has a JSON interface and supports all of the local control commands.
 Below are some examples using `curl`.

 JSON takes the format: